flokno/thesis_phd/README.md

 ## To Do's

-- [ ] remove CuI discussion from implementation, refer to defects section
+- [x] remove CuI discussion from implementation, refer to defects section
 - [ ] literature review/experimental benchmark/validation
+- [ ] Results: thermal conductivity for trustworthy materials
+    - [ ] compare to experiment
+        - [ ] prepare all experiments with reference
+    - [ ] compare to theory (some? probably not?)
+    - [ ] vs. sigma
-- [ ] discuss new materials
+    - [ ] discuss findings
+        - [ ] chalcopyrites? the one heusler?
-- [ ] Chapter 5: Results
+- [x] Chapter 5: Results
-    - [ ] Method: Implementation
+    - [x] Method: Implementation
         - [x] aiGK reformulation
         - [x] aiGK Workflow for MgO and CuI
             - [x] raw flux